Cotswold Grange, Cheltenham

 Cotswold Grange Hotel in Cheltenham is a building of historical significance.
 It was built in about 1840 as a private residence and was home to many notable people over the next century.
-It is now a hotel which provides accommodation and restaurant services.
+It is now a hotel which provides accommodation and event services.

 Early history

 Cotswold Grange was erected in about 1840 and one of its earliest residents was John Waddingham (1799–1890), a wealthy merchant and landed proprietor.
 He is shown to be living there from about 1848 until 1862.
 He is recorded in the 1851 Census as the occupier of the house with his wife Margaret, three children and six servants.
 He was still living there ten years later as revealed in the 1861 Census.
 Soon after this he moved to Guiting Grange near Winchcombe.

 John Waddingham was born in 1799 in South Ferriby, Lincolnshire.
 By 1822 he was working in a family company in Leeds but he soon developed his own business in woollen and other types of cloth.
 In 1837 he married Margaret Wilkinson daughter of James Wilkinson of Bradford Yorkshire.
 The couple had three children, two sons and a daughter.

 By 1846 at the age of 47 John had made enough money to retire so he came to Cheltenham and soon after moved into Cotswold Grange.
 He took an interest in Cheltenham community affairs and in 1861 became High Sheriff of Gloucestershire.
 He acquired a large amount of property and in about 1862 moved to Guiting Grange where he lived until his death in 1890 at the age of 91.
 After his departure Cotswold Grange became the home of Francis Adams.